 A birth center that is part of a hospital, as defined herein, will be considered a birth center for the purposes of the Plan.

 Brand-name drug: A drug that is under patent by its original innovator or marketer.

 Calendar year: January 1 through December 31 of the same year.
 For new enrollees, the calendar year is the effective date of their enrollment through December 31 of the same year, unless otherwise provided in the Annual Enrollment materials.

 Center of Excellence (COE): A health care facility that is identified as providing the most efficient and best quality of care.

-Claims Administrator: Aetna, Anthem BlueCross BlueShield, Oxford PPO Health Plans, Express Scripts and any other party designated as a claims fiduciary pursuant to a contractual relationship and as authorized by the Plans Administration Committee of Citigroup Inc. The Claims Administrator does not insure the benefits described in this document.
+Claims Administrator: Aetna, Anthem BlueCross BlueShield, CVS Caremark and any other party designated as a claims fiduciary pursuant to a contractual relationship and as authorized by the Plans Administration Committee of Citigroup Inc. The Claims Administrator does not insure the benefits described in this document.

-- It is approved by Medicare as a comprehensive outpatient rehabilitation facility; or
+- Is approved by Medicare as a comprehensive outpatient rehabilitation facility; or

-- It provides at least the following comprehensive outpatient rehabilitation services:
+- Provides at least the following comprehensive outpatient rehabilitation services:

 - Services of physicians who are available at the facility on a full- or part-time basis;